Staten Island Ferry Whitehall Terminal: Municipal Ferry Terminal

 Plans for the terminal were approved by the city's Municipal Art Commission in July 1906.
 The westernmost Staten Island ferry slip burned down in December 1906, along with several temporary buildings nearby.
 Walker and Morris's plans were approved in February 1907, and a budget of $1.75 million was allotted to the work.
 Work started on the Brooklyn ferry slips first, followed by the Staten Island ferry slips in 1908.
 As built, the Staten Island Ferry terminal occupied slips 1 through 2.
 The building was completed by 1909.
 Ferry service from the Whitehall Terminal to Stapleton commenced on May 27, 1909.

-In 1919, a fire on the South Ferry elevated station damaged slips 1 and 2.
+Starting in 1914, ferry passengers could transfer to New York Railways Company streetcars at the Whitehall Terminal for free, but this privilege was canceled in 1919.
+In July of that year, a fire on the South Ferry elevated station damaged slips 1 and 2.
 The city took over the Atlantic and Hamilton Avenue ferry lines from the Union Ferry Company in 1922.
 As part of the takeover, the two ferry lines were relocated from Union Ferry's Whitehall Street slips to the municipally operated South Street ferry slips.
 The old ferryhouse and slips 3 and 4 were then replaced with a utilitarian structure, which became slip 3 of the Staten Island Ferry terminal.